Electronic Arts Criterion Games / user experience and interface design for the PC and console triple A game Need for Speed Unbound.

 The main focus remains of the racer fantasy of customising and upgrading their cars to their liking, as well as buying or selling new cars.
-A new big focus is on the signature style area such as player banners or car body kits, which represent completely new features of Excalibur.
+A new big focus is on the signature style area such as player banners or car body kits, which represent completely new features of Need for Speed Unbound.
 Player banners can be individualised by the player himself and are visible to other players and can be accessed from other players throughout the game.
 It will also be possible to upgrade your garage to unlock new items.

 As with the other menus in the game, the player should be able to access all areas easily.
 All information and functions of the game should be accessible and lead to all relevant areas of the game.
 The architecture should be easy to understand and the information should be clearly grouped for the player.
 This way, the player should be able to quickly and intuitively find his way around the tab structure.
 It should provide the player with all relevant information about the features, options and allow a good introduction.